Significance in a nutshell

 INTERPRETIVE CAPACITY

-Interpretive Capacity is determined by the item’s relevance to your organisation’s purpose and interpretive priorities, and to other items in the collection.
-This could be identified using Subjects to identify like themes throughout your collection or through the Relationships tab which will reveal that connections between objects and stories they tell as part of a collective.
+The interpretive capacity of your item can be determined by its relevance to your organisation’s purpose and interpretive priorities, and to other items in the collection.
+This could be identified using Subjects to identify like themes throughout your collection or through the Relationships section, which will reveal the connections between objects and stories they tell as part of a collective.
+Ask yourself:

 Based on the answers to these questions, you can start to write a Statement of Significance.
 There is no set length or format for Statements of Significance; this will depend on the item itself, including how significant it is, and how much information you have available about it.
-You can find example Statements of Significance on pages 26-27 of Significance and pages 25 and 41 of Significance 2.0.
+You can find example Statements of Significance on pages 25 and 41 of Significance 2.0.

 FURTHER RESOURCES

-2. Significance 2.0: A Guide to Assessing the Significance of Cultural Heritage Collections, Collections Council of Australia - https://www.arts.gov.au/sites/default/files/significance-2.0.pdf?acsf_files_redirect
+1. Collections Council of Australia, Significance 2.0: A Guide to Assessing the Significance of Cultural Heritage Collections, https://www.arts.gov.au/what-we-do/museums-libraries-and-galleries/significance-20

 • Related Articles